China city dwellers exceed villagers for first time

 Factories along the Pearl River Delta boomed in the same period as hundreds of millions headed to cities in search of jobs, helping to keep costs low.
 But an expert on development in the delta said workers are now increasingly demanding higher wages and better terms as urban property and living costs soar.

-"As far as I know, many plants here are relocating to places like Vietnam and Cambodia -- simply for cheap labour."
+"As far as I know, many plants here are relocating to places like Vietnam and Cambodia -- simply for cheap labor."

-China became the factory to the world since economic liberalisation began in the early 1980s, exporting goods such as high-end running shoes and television sets as low-cost labour spurred manufacturers around the globe to setup operations mainly in special economic zones along the southern coast.
+China became the factory to the world since economic liberalization began in the early 1980s, exporting goods such as high-end running shoes and television sets as low-cost labor spurred manufacturers around the globe to setup operations mainly in special economic zones along the southern coast.

 In 2011, China's rural population fell 14.6 million, equal to the number of people in Cambodia, data showed.

-But the rate of urbanisation has slowed, dragging on labour supply, even though the massive shift of people will keep driving China's economy for years to come.
+But the rate of urbanization has slowed, dragging on labor supply, even though the massive shift of people will keep driving China's economy for years to come.

-A rapidly ageing Chinese population further reduces the labour pool with the number of people over 65 at nearly 123 million, almost equal to Japan's population.
+A rapidly ageing Chinese population further reduces the labor pool with the number of people over 65 at nearly 123 million, almost equal to Japan's population.

 Globally, about 51 percent of the world's 7 billion people live in cities, the United Nations says, with developing countries generally more rural than rich countries.
 In India, the world's second-most populous nation, only 30 percent live in cities while 82 percent of Americans are urbanites.

-"It's a milestone in China's urbanisation, but that's too early to say that China's labour supply is drying up," Su Hainan, the deputy head of China Association for Labour Studies, a Beijing-based think-tank.
+"It's a milestone in China's urbanization, but that's too early to say that China's labor supply is drying up," Su Hainan, the deputy head of China Association for Labour Studies, a Beijing-based think-tank.

-"China is still in the middle of urbanisation, and that means a lot of people have to move into cities."
+"China is still in the middle of urbanization, and that means a lot of people have to move into cities."

 Average Chinese salaries are already rising, albeit from low levels.
-Per capita urban disposable income rose 14 percent to 21,810 yuan in 2011 from a year ago, while per capita rural income rose 18 percent, although still only to an annual 6,977 yuan.
+Per capita urban disposable income rose 14 percent to 21,810 yuan ($3,500) in 2011 from a year ago, while per capita rural income rose 18 percent, although still only to an annual 6,977 yuan ($1,105).

-However, Su said that even a relatively accommodative labour supply from rural areas is not going to prevent factory and other wages from rising.
+However, Su said that even a relatively accommodative labor supply from rural areas is not going to prevent factory and other wages from rising.

 (Reporting by Zhou Xin and Koh Gui Qing Editing by Nick Edwards; Ken Wills and Ed Lane)